TugboatQA/docs/content/starter-configs/examples/nextjs.md

 ## Configure Next.js

-Integrate the following into your `next.config.js`.
+Incorporate the following into your `next.config.js`.

 ```js
 const nextConfig = {